3xter666/bookbot/README.md

 # BookBot

-BookBot is a text analysis tool developed as part of the [Boot.dev](https://www.boot.dev) curriculum.
-It analyzes text files and provides word count and character frequency statistics.
+BookBot is a text analysis tool that analyzes text files and provides word count and character frequency statistics.

 ## Features